 Now, I should point out that mW means “one thousandth of a Watt,” meaning that you’d need 12,000 class 1 Bluetooth emitters like cellphones running at full power, directly mashed onto your skin to dose yourself with the same power a microwave could.
 Oh yeah, didn’t I tell you that non-ionizing RF emissions lose power dramatically over a distance?
 Bluetooth’s power decay follows the inverse square law, so every time you double the distance from the emitter to the subject, only 1/4 of the power reaches.

 All of the figures listed here are the power outputs at the source, and not at the receiver.
-Even if you removed the casings, you could only fit 456 iPhone X handsets (5.65″ x 2.79″ x 0.3″) into my current microwave (18″ x 10″ x 12″), to reach 45.6 Watts of Class 1 Bluetooth RF EMR or —far short of the 1,200 Watts needed to match a common microwave.
-That doesn’t mean it’s impossible for Bluetooth to harm you, but it does paint a ridiculous picture of what it might take.
+Even if you removed the casings, you could only fit 456 iPhone X handsets (5.65″ x 2.79″ x 0.3″) into my current microwave (18″ x 10″ x 12″), to reach 45.6 Watts of Class 1 Bluetooth RF EMR or—far short of the 1,200 Watts needed to match a common microwave.
+That doesn’t mean it’s impossible for Bluetooth to harm you, but it does paint a picture of what kind of ridiculous exposure it might take.

 Can Bluetooth make me sterile?

-No, and after how many times I’ve carried upwards of ten phones in my pocket for testing, the existence of baby Thomas seems to disprove that theory, but there’s other evidence that phones can’t make you sterile.
-Now that we’ve established that Bluetooth and cellphones can’t damage your cells, what about your most vulnerable bits?
+Probably not, but again: it’s not impossible, just extremely improbable.
+And after how many times I’ve carried upwards of ten phones in my pocket for testing, the existence of baby Thomas seems to disprove that theory, but there’s other evidence that phones can’t make you sterile.
+Now that we’ve established that Bluetooth and cellphones can’t damage your cells’ DNA, what about your most vulnerable bits?

 But cellphones are really good at creating something else that's good at frying your huevos: heat.

-In several studies, lower sperm counts were noted based on heavy use of cellphones.
+In several studies, lower sperm motility was noted based on heavy use of cellphones.
 But heavy use of cellphones is a really good way to create something else that’s good at frying your huevos: heat.
 This confounding factor makes it very difficult to tell whether it was the phone, or the heat that led to the drop in sperm motility in the handful of studies that found it.
+When controlling for heat, there is evidence of reduced sperm motility in male rats, but again: Bluetooth has such a mind-bogglingly lower power in its use, so this isn’t the same thing.
+The difference in mass, volume, and distance from the emitter all plays a role here, and while rats can tell us if there’s a potential problem, it isn’t the same thing as testing on humans.

 Is there scientific finding to support the notion that Bluetooth is harmful?

-Most experts feel that these claims don’t merit a response: they’re obvious bunk, so giving them the attention is wasted effort—and addressing these concerns could lead someone to believe that this is an issue with two sides worthy of consideration.
+Many experts feel that these claims don’t merit a response, so giving them the attention is wasted effort—and addressing these concerns could lead someone to believe that this is an issue with two sides worthy of consideration.
 But the truth is, this is just another time where there’s a right answer and a wrong answer.
 If you want to learn more about the National Toxicology Program studies and Razzamini studies that are often used to justify anti-wireless efforts, we discuss them in a sister article on Android Authority discussing the advent of 5G cell signals.